Pipe Dream (musical): Reception and aftermath

 The musical received moderate to poor reviews.
 Brooks Atkinson of The New York Times termed it "a pleasant, lazy romance ...
 Mr. Rodgers and Mr. Hammerstein in a minor key".
 John Chapman of the Daily News stated, "Perhaps Hammerstein and Rodgers are too gentlemanly to be dealing with Steinbeck's sleazy and raffish denizens."
 Walter Kerr of the Herald Tribune suggested, "Someone seems to have forgotten to bring along that gallon of good, red wine."
 John McClain of the Journal-American stated, "This is a far cry from the exalted talents of the team that produced South Pacific.
 They must be human, after all."
-Billboard magazine echoed many reviewers in generally praising Rodgers's melodies and Hammerstein's lyrics, while criticizing the latter's libretto: "a cumbersome soporific."
-Steven Suskin, in his book chronicling Broadway opening night reviews, stated that Pipe Dream received one favorable review from the seven major New York critics, two mixed, and four unfavorable.
-Louis Kronenberger, in Time magazine, summed it up as "[p]roficient, professional, and disappointing."
-Billy Rose said of Pipe Dream, "You know why Oscar shouldn't have written that?
-The guy has never been in a whorehouse in his life."